nsalimova/log-parser/README.md

 # log-parser

-Log parser meant to provide an overview of events occurring in a provided log file.
-There will be command line arguments which serve the purpose of providing further datasets depending on where the user would like the scope to be narrowed down.
+Project intent: Parse a log and gain an "at-a-glance" overview of what's going on.
+Arguments are available to narrow things down or look at specific items from the overview more indepth/verbosely

 More details to come.
-Still in early development.
+Development is still in its infancy